Chains74/CI-MS1/README.md

 ## Features

 The site consists of 4 pages.
 The homepage which contains a brief bio and a short list of skills and interests.
-A Skills page which shows my support and development skills in a little more detaill, a history page which shows a timeline of the last 5 positions I've held and a contact page with location detail and a dummy phone number and contact form.
+A Skills page which shows my support and development skills in a little more detail, a history page which shows a timeline of the last 5 positions I've held and a contact page with location details and a dummy phone number and contact form.

 ### Existing Features
 - Feature 1 - Contact form allows people to send me message directly Does not contain a mailto action, so will refresh when the submit button is pressed..